Wendy Mesley interviews Vivian Krause and Tzeporah Berman – Jan 20th, 2019

 Berman: “…That it’s tens of millions of dollars, it’s a drop in the bucket compared to what the oil industry and the Alberta and federal governments have been spending to try and convince Canadians that the sky will fall if we don’t build these pipelines.”

 The fact is industry provides billions of dollars annually in government revenues to support our citizens’ quality of life.
-Further, our energy products are produced to the highest environmental standards in the world – a world in which global oil demand is still growing.
+Further, our energy products are produced to the highest environmental standards in the world – a world in which global oil demand is still growing, and will for decades.

 In terms of the sustainability of the Canadian economy, Berman may claim the sky isn’t falling.
 But there is little doubt Canadian competitiveness and Canadian investments are both falling significantly, thanks in part to the fact our energy resources are unable to reach the global market, according to most observers.